 Provides 3D images of different anatomical regions as well as functional anatomy videos and diagnostic imaging with labels.
 With the 3D interactive models of human anatomy, users can zoom, rotate and peel away layers to educate and communicate with an ease and directness that was never possible with print.

-e-Anatomy is an anatomical database providing more than 3,000 images of the human body.
-It provides cross-sectional, gross, and radiological anatomy derived from various types of medical imaging, including magnetic resonance imaging (MRI) and computed tomography (CT) scans.
+Provides cross-sectional, gross, and radiological anatomy derived from various types of medical imaging, including magnetic resonance imaging (MRI) and computed tomography (CT) scans.